 Stock stand up pouches continue to be used in regularity throughout the retail industry.
 Whether the items being packaged are roasted nuts, snacks, flour, pet treats or spices, the convenience of this type of protective packaging cannot be understated.
 Stock stand up pouches come in a number of sizes and colors, as well as materials.
 Speaking of materials, clear structures, metalized film, foil, and now even kraft paper (along with combinations of these) are laminated together to create bags for freshness that not only protect the contents but stand erect on a store shelf.
 This standing on a store shelf and stock stand up pouches go hand-in-hand of course but in reality it is the wide face and back of this packaging that enables this style to act as a retail billboard for your product and company.
 Here you can tell the world why your product tastes so great, is good for you, etc. Many companies when just starting out will apply a label to the pouches and over time the labels will be replaced with custom printing as they are much more efficient and cheaper than the labels and the labor it takes to apply them.
 Let me be clear on this.
-Stock stand up pouches with an applied label for quantities less than 5000 pieces will be the best alternative, however custom printed pouches will be much cheaper when over 5000 pieces.
+Stock pouches with an applied label for quantities less than 5000 pieces will be the best alternative, however custom printed pouches will be much cheaper when over 5000 pieces.

 We’ve been in the protective packaging business for over 30 years.
 We are often asked what separates companies that sell stock stand up pouches and other bags for freshness and we have determined there are 3 main reasons or areas.